Continuing Education Activity

 Paradental cysts occur primarily in young patients associated most commonly with an erupting or erupted first mandibular molar.
 They present with gingival edema, purulent discharge, and deep pockets on probing.[5][13]

 Dentigerous cysts are associated with the erupting or impacted tooth.
-There is a greater incidence of occurrence in the first and second decade of life, with the third molars and maxillary canines most affected.
+There is a greater occurrence in the first and second decade of life, with the third molars and maxillary canines most affected.
 The cysts are asymptomatic unless they become inflamed.[7]

 Lateral periodontal cysts (LPC) may result in displacement of the roots interproximally.
-Unlike other odontogenic cysts, LPCs occur later in life, often in the 40s and 50s, and have a male predilection.[1]
+Unlike other odontogenic cysts, LPCs, often in the 40s and 50s, occur later in life and have a male predilection.[1]

 Evaluation